How To Naturally Get Rid Of Mold In Your Home And RV

 Tea tree oil

 If you’re dealing with a lot of mold, you can also try adding more oils for a more powerful solution.
-To do this, pour a cup of distilled water into a spray bottle with a cup of vodka, and 10-15 drops of tea tree, eucalyptus, and lavender essential oils.
+Pour a cup of distilled water into a spray bottle with a cup of vodka and 10-15 drops of tea tree, eucalyptus, and lavender essential oils.
 Then spray it on your surface to see if you have better results.

 Distilled ethanol (“Bottom shelf” alcohol)

 You don’t even need the good stuff for this.
 Just the cheap “bottom shelf” spirits, which are usually less filtered than top-shelf bottles.
-Spray it directly onto mold to clean, or to dilute the strong smell of alcohol, you can also try diluting it with water.
+Spray the alcohol directly onto the mold to clean, or to dilute the strong smell, you can also try diluting it with water.

 Grapefruit seed extract

-Baking soda has a lot more uses than just making cookies.
-It can also get rid of musty odors in your carpet before vacuuming, and help clean mold that’s growing in your home and RV.
+Baking soda has many more uses than making cookies.
+It can also get rid of musty odors in your carpet before vacuuming and help clean mold that’s growing in your home and RV.
 Try mixing about 1/4 tablespoon in a spray bottle full of water, and use a rag (or old kitchen sponge) to wipe the surface clean.

-If it seems like you get an excessive amount of moisture in your RV, or in rooms like your bathroom or kitchen, you may want to consider investing in a dehumidifier.
-Also make sure to attend to any leaky pipes as soon as you notice them, and avoid leaving wet towels (like after the shower) or clothes laying around without laying them out to completely dry first.
+If it seems like you get an excessive amount of moisture in your RV, or in rooms like your bathroom or kitchen, you may want to consider investing in a small, portable dehumidifier.
+Also, make sure to attend to any leaky pipes as soon as you notice them, and avoid leaving wet towels (like after the shower) or clothes lying around without laying them out to completely dry first.